rebelwarrior/numenera/archetypes.md

 These make more sense but none quite map to Numenera because:

 1. __Any character can wear armor.__ The penalty for wearing armor is not being able to avoid getting hit as easily.
-So if you're good at avoiding getting hit like a Striker, you may not even need armor or a Tank character.
+So if you're good at avoiding getting hit like a Striker, you may not even need armor or a __dedicated Tank__ character.
 You can also quickly get armor or loose it as the group make-up changes.
 There is flexibility in armor.
 2. No single pool of damage.
 Even though excess damage spills over to other pools, damage can occur to multiple pools simultaneously and its kept track separately.
 This prevents the whole hit-points being one single pool.
 3. __No single character-type has a monopoly__ on massive damage capabilities like a Wizard in D&D does.
 4. Only three ability scores as opposed to six in other RPGs.
 5. The __importance of non-combat roles__ in Numenera is larger than in other RPGs.
 {:.ml-6}

+In Numenera Archetypes aren't that common because you have more flexibility in how you create your character.
+For example: To make a healing character like a __cleric__ in a fantasy RPG, you can pick a glaive and the focus "who performs miracles" that only uses bashing (blunt) weapons but you can also pick a jack or nano.

 ## Conclusion
 {:.subtitle.is-3}